-1. The 4 Main Sections
+1. The 4 Main Skills

 A. Listening & Speaking (Section 1)

-This is often done as oral assessments.
+This is often done as oral assessments throughout the year.

 B. Reading & Viewing (Section 2)